 The first set of officers were Antonio Pahati, President; Reodino Crescini, Vice President; Celso Dayrit, Treasurer; and Cynthia Valenzuela, Secretary.

 Since then, the organization has grown to include, in the 1980’s, Bankard, RCBC/JCB, Unicard, BPI Card Corporation, Hongkong and Shanghai Banking Corporation, Far East Card and Citibank.
 The 1990’s saw the entry of PNB Card, City Trust, Jardine Finance, MBF Card, Solid Bank Corporation, Standard Chartered Bank and AIG Philam Bank.
 In the year 2000, Union Bank of the Philippines and United Overseas Bank joined, as well.
 In the last 15 years, five more banks have joined CCAP — Eastwest Banking Corporation, Allied Banking Corporation, Equicom Savings Bank, Maybank Philippines and China Banking Corporation.
 Recently, three more banks have joined the Association: Banco de Oro, Land Bank of the Philippines and Robinson’s Bank.

-Today, the Credit Card Association of the Philippines is composed of 17 member credit card companies.
+Today, the Credit Card Association of the Philippines is composed of 18 regular members and 2 associate members.